Sleep & Airway Dentistry in Woodstock, GA

 The dental role in sleep

 Your mouth is part of your airway.
-Jaw position, tongue space, bite, and growth patterns can affect snoring and sleep quality.
-Our job is to notice patterns, show options, and guide next steps.
-You choose the pace.
+Jaw position, tongue space, bite, and growth patterns can all affect snoring and sleep quality.
+Our job is to notice patterns, show you what we see, and coordinate care with the right specialists when needed.

 Who this can help